 But what cannot be found from DAE is WHY users are doing what they are doing, and the alternatives they would like to have available to solve the problems they are facing on a faster or easier way.

 To get the whole story together we need to understand what users really want and that cannot be found with DAE.

 The best way to solve this problem is to talk to the customer segment that is facing the problems you found during DAE that cannot be inferred from the data analysis done.

-DAE is a very important tool in the product manager toolkit.
+DEA is a very important tool in the product manager toolkit.

-Although a powerful tool, DAE only shows product managers what is happening in the products they managed, but it cannot clearly explain why this is happening or what alternatives would the customers find more effective to solve the problems they are facing.
+Although a powerful tool, DEA only shows product managers what is happening in the products they managed, but it cannot clearly explain why this is happening or what alternatives would the customers find more effective to solve the problems they are facing.